Winner of Poland's election eyes bank tax on assets as of 2016

 "We want, probably as of January 2016, to introduce two taxes that are important for us, including a tax on banks - it will be a tax on assets with a rate of 0.39 percent - and a tax on supermarkets," he said.

-PiS said before the vote that it wanted the Polish central bank to launch a cheap lending programme worth 350 billion zlotys (£59.1 billion), or 20 percent of the country's gross domestic product (GDP), over six years.
+PiS said before the vote that it wanted the Polish central bank to launch a cheap lending program worth 350 billion zlotys ($90.72 billion), or 20 percent of the country's gross domestic product (GDP), over six years.

 The proposal drew criticism from some central bankers and economic experts who saw it as a violation of the bank's independence.
 The plan weighed on the zloty currency last week.